AlexisGbg/molecular-dynamic-simulation/README.md

 ## Interaction
 The package comes with build in interactions:
-- click on particle: will delete the particle
+- *click on particle*: will delete the particle
-- click on system: wil add a particle if possible (no overlapping with other particles).
+- *click on system*: wil add a particle if possible (no overlapping with other particles).

 ## In action
 some pictures.